getsentry/relay/general/README.md

 General is a support library for [semaphore](https://github.com/getsentry/semaphore).
 It implements the annotated Sentry protocol that supports metadata to be sent alongside.
 It also implements a general processing layer.
 This is a replacement for the older marshal library.

-## License

-General is licensed under the MIT license.